VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > usage is billed based on the number of messages sent and the amount of
 > data transfered out of Windows Azure sub-region.

+### How are commands and events serialized?

+The Contoso Conference Management System uses the [Json.NET][jsonnet] serializer.
+For details of how this serializer is used within the application, see [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.

 # Testing
 Because this was the first bounded context the team tackled, one of the key concerns was how to approach testing given that the team wanted to